Railway Empire: Expansions

 As of 7 May 2021, the game has ten downloadable content (DLC) available.
 Most DLCs add new Scenarios to the game, new maps for Free Game and Sandbox mode, new engines and tradeable goods.
 One DLC, Railway Empire - Official Soundtrack, does not add to the base game and instead is the release of the soundtracks of the base game and the DLCs released at that time.

 Editions

 On 7 August 2020, Kalypso released the 'complete collection', allowing for the purchase of all DLCs available at that time (except the music DLC) together with the base game.

 Reception

 The game has a score of 74 on Metacritic.

+In a review of Railway Empire in Black Gate, Bob Byrne said "I've rediscovered my love of railroad simulations with this game.
+It's just as fun to play as Railroad Tycoon was.
+I highly recommend this if it's your type of game."

 Awards and nominations

 Railway Empire was nominated for four awards by the Deutscher Entwicklerpreis 2018; it won two: Best German PC/Console Game, and Best German Technical Performance Game.